N-Kovacs/MadCap-Server/README.md

 - Socket.IO to coordinate real-time connection between players
 - React Router for page navigation
 - MUI for an intuitive layout
-- PostgreSQL to persit game and player data
+- PostgreSQL to persist game and player data

 ## Screenshots

+## It's Live - - Have fun!!!
+Play now with your friends at https://www.madcap.ninja/
+- deployed using AWS Ampifly and App Runner

 ![Home View](https://github.com/colespen/MadCap/blob/master/docs/home.png)
 <br>